 You might laugh now, but man, those were the days!

-Dark Magician and the decks based around it have come a long way over the years, and I mean an extremely, almost unbelievably long way. product-hover id="228256" arrives next week, and Dark Magician is one of the set's chase Ghost Rares.
-He's one of the pack-front cover monsters too, along with Blue-Eyes Alternative White Dragon and Black Luster Soldier - Soldier of Chaos, modern updates of some of the game's most popular monsters.
+Dark Magician and the decks based around it have come a long way over the years, and I mean an extremely, almost unbelievably long way. product-hover id="228256" arrived in April, and Dark Magician was one of the set's chase Ghost Rares.
+He was one of the pack-front cover monsters too, along with Blue-Eyes Alternative White Dragon and Black Luster Soldier - Soldier of Chaos, modern updates of some of the game's most popular monsters.

-Needless to say, it's all been a heavy hit of nostalgia: I was pumped to see Dark Magician get that royal treatment.
+Needless to say, April was a heavy hit of nostalgia: I was pumped to see Dark Magician get that royal treatment.
 He deserves the spotlight, as well as all those amazing cards that back him up.
 Today we're going to put them to work in a new build.